 23. Rabenstein FortressDating back to the 12th century, Burg Rabenstein is perched on a rocky spur above the Mur river.
 The castle is a mixture of the old and new.
 The old castle walls of Rabenstein merge into modern design.
 There is a fantastic glass lift that actually rotates 180 degrees whilst it moves!
 That was a first for me!
 Looking for more Instagrammable Places in Europe?

 - 23 Instagrammable Things to do in Riga Latvia and Nearby

 - 17 Instagrammable Things to do in Ios Greece

 - 7 Instagrammable Places to Visit in South Wales

 - 14 Instagrammble Things to do in Winchester England

 - 14 Instagrammable Things to do in Verbier Summer

 How to Get to Graz

+Who Paid for What in this PostMy entire trip to Graz and around was funded by the Graz Tourism Board and Propel – thank you very much!
+As always, despite this support, the opinions above are all my own.
 Also, if you click through on the links in this post and make purchases it is highly likely that I will receive a small commission.
 Just wanted to make sure you knew.